Islamism and Totalitarianism

 How solidly founded is that authenticity?
 Why?
 Just to recap, why is authenticity important?
 While military reverses can always be brushed aside, and they often do by saying, well, it is a long-term struggle.
 It is not something which a defeat on the battlefield makes no particular difference here or there, but ideological justification cannot brook defeat at any point not at any second and a basic building block for that is the resilience that comes from authenticity.

 It is the key.
 It is their moral authority is their yardstick for determining what is true and counterfeit Islam and why they should be listening to anyone in the first place.
 It’s based, as Patrick mentioned, on the words and deeds of the virtuous predecessors, the salaf assalihoon (السلف الصالح), or the Salaf assalih, and the reason why that’s important is that they are the pattern to be emulated.

 They are the authentic pattern because they predate the compromises made in Islamic medieval and modern history with grubby compromises of mandate power, so they keep a nice purity to them and it is a very handy way of maintaining an authenticity and Salafi or the Salafist groups are the intellectual cradle in which groups such as Al Qaeda, who call themselves jihadi Salafists, that is the intellectual cradle that they are born in.

-So, it allows us to- allows them to justify their position because they are commanded for instance to imitate the prophet and the prophet, of course, was fighting a jihad so QED, following the- the precedent is outlined in- in the text, the hadith and the sira literature, the biography literature, means that they are more authority than the other Muslims and finally, they don’t therefore have to worry about what scholars will say because they’re collaborators.
-They’ve been got at by the world system, so who are they to talk about- talk to us anyway?
-That’s- that’s the problem we’re faced with, so what is it that could damage this claim to authenticity?
+So, it allows them to justify their position because they are commanded for instance to imitate the prophet and the prophet, of course, was fighting a jihad so QED, following the- the precedent is outlined in the text, the hadith and the sira literature, the biography literature, means that they are more authority than the other Muslims and finally, they do not therefore have to worry about what scholars will say because they are collaborators.
+They have been got at by the world system, so who are they to talk to us anyway?
+That is the problem we are faced with, so what is it that could damage this claim to authenticity?